Southeast Tennessee · Where the Wild Still Lives

 First Time Campers

 Never camped before?
 Salty Pines is the perfect place to start.
-Hot showers, flushing toilets, a real bed in your yurt, gear rentals on site, and a crew who genuinely loves helping first-timers have an incredible experience.
+Hot showers, private outhouses, a real bed in your yurt, and a crew who genuinely loves helping first-timers have an incredible experience.
 We'll make sure you have everything you need and none of the stress.
 You'll leave wondering why you waited so long.

 Beginner Glamping Tennessee First Time Camping Tennessee Easy Camping SE Tennessee